TrueBlocks/trueblocks-core/src/other/migrations/README-v2.0.0.md

 If the chain you're seeking to migrate is not published to the Unchained Index (only `mainnet` and `sepolia` are), see below.

 You must allow the command to compete and report sucessfully.
 If you quit the command (with Control+C, for example) or it fails for any reason, you must re-run the command until it completes successfully.

+You may remove the `--sleep` option, but you may get rate limited.

 ## Checking the migration